An Afternoon at Green Bluff

 High Country Orchard at Green Bluff is open daily March 31 – December 23.
 Their hours do change depending on the season, and in the fall they are open from:

 My tips for visiting High Country?
 Take your parents there, especially if they love getting unique gifts for friends.
 High Country has one of the best, cutest gift shops around!
 Also, visit during lunch.
-High Country has gourmet paninis and sandwiches – for around $8-9 per sandwich, you’ll get a hot sandwich with french fries and a piece of fruit!
+High Country has gourmet paninis and sandwiches – for around $10 per sandwich, you’ll get a delicious sandwich!

 image of high country orchard parking lot